FAQ (or, more honestly, Things We Want You to Know)

 Are Cardboard Treasures group breaks safe for my child(ren) to watch with me?

 Absolutely.
 We keep things family friendly and don't tolerate offensive language during our live breaks.
 Although we cannot control what a person might comment on a post or in the chat during a live break (just like you can't control what the person in line in front of you might say in the grocery store checkout aisle), we will ban anyone who compromises our commitment to providing a safe, enjoyable experience for viewers of all ages.
-We also do not permit discussions about politics or controversial/polarizing social issues, even if we're breaking a case of Topps U.S. Politicians & Controversial/Polarizing Social Issues trading cards.
-Trading cards is a hobby and should be an escape from divisive issues.
+We also do not permit discussions about politics or controversial/polarizing social issues; trading cards is a hobby and should be an escape from divisive issues.

 Some break communities are not well-policed.
 We've observed excessive negativity, belligerence, bullying, and sexual harassment in some break rooms, and those behaviors will not be tolerated (this policy is not negotiable no matter how much or little someone may have spent).
 This hobby is meant to be fun, and anyone who jeopardizes that for the community will be permanently removed.